runceel/ReactiveProperty/README.md

 ## Support

-I'm not watching Stackoverflow and other forums to support ReactiveProperty, so please feel free ask to question at Github issues.
+I'm not watching StackOverflow and other forums to support ReactiveProperty, so please feel free to post questions at Github issues.
 I'm available Japanese(1st language) and English(2nd language).

-If questions became huge numbers, then I would separate posting place about feature requests, issues, questions.
+If too many questions are posted, then I plan to separate posting place about feature requests, issues, questions.

 ## Author info